Parallel Peeling Algorithms: Introduction

-We show that, with high probability, below the edge density threshold where the $k$-core is empty, only $\frac{1}{\log ((k-1)(r-1))}\log \log n + O(1)$ rounds of peeling are needed for $r$-uniform hypergraphs.
-Specifically, we show that the fraction of vertices that remain in each round decreases doubly exponentially, in a manner similar in spirit to existing analyses of load-balancing problems \cite{ABKU,Mitzenmacher}.
+We show that, with high probability, when the edge density is a constant strictly below the threshold $c_{k, r}^*$, only $\frac{1}{\log ((k-1)(r-1))}\log \log n + O(1)$ rounds of peeling are needed for $r$-uniform hypergraphs.
+(The hidden constant in the $O(1)$ term depends on the size of the ``gap'' between the edge density and the threshold density.
+We more precisely characterize this dependence later.)
+Specifically, we show that the fraction of vertices that remain in each round decreases doubly exponentially, in a manner similar in spirit to existing analyses of ``balanced allocations'' load-balancing problems \cite{ABKU,Mitzenmacher}.
 Interestingly, we show in contrast that at edge densities above the threshold, with high probability $\Omega(\log n)$ rounds of peeling are required to find the non-empty $k$-core.
-Since most algorithms and data structures that use peeling aim for an empty $k$-core, the fact that empty $k$-cores are faster to find in parallel than non-empty ones appears fortuitous: the algorithms will take $O(\log\log n)$ rounds when they succeed.
+Since most algorithms and data structures that use peeling aim for an empty $k$-core, the fact that empty $k$-cores are faster to find in parallel than non-empty ones appears particularly fortuitous.

 We then consider some of the details in implementation, focusing on the algorithmic example of Invertible Bloom Lookup Tables (IBLTs) \cite{GM}.
-An IBLT stores a set of keys, with each key being hashed into $r$ cells in a hash table, and all keys in a cell XORed together.
+An IBLT stores a set of keys, with each key being hashed into $r$ cells in a table, and all keys in a cell XORed together.
 The IBLT defines a random hypergraph, where keys correspond to edges, and cells to vertices.
 As we describe later, recovering the set of keys from the IBLT corresponds to peeling on the associated hypergraph.
-Applications of IBLTs are further discussed in \cite{GM}; they can be used, for example, for sparse recovery \cite{GM} and simple low-density parity-check codes \cite{MV}.
+Applications of IBLTs are further discussed in \cite{GM}; they can be used, for example, for sparse recovery \cite{GM}, simple low-density parity-check codes \cite{MV}, and efficient set reconciliation across communication links \cite{EGUV}.
+Our implementation demonstrates that our parallel peeling algorithm yields concrete speedups, and provides insights into how to structure parallel peeling algorithms for efficiency in practice.